thomasabishop/systems-obscure/src/posts/nand-to-tetris-unit-one.md

 This course teaches the foundations of hardware and computer achitecture and is based on the textbook _The Elements of Computing Systems_ by Noam Nisan and Shimon Schocken.
-As the course proceeds you build a functioning general-purpose computer starting from basic logic gates that is eventually capable of running Tetris and any number of other programs.
-The hardware is built primarily through simulation software running on Hack, a simplified [hardware description language](https://en.wikipedia.org/wiki/Hardware_description_language) similar to Verilog and VHDL.
+As the course proceeds you build a functioning general-purpose computer that is eventually capable of running Tetris and any number of other programs.
+The hardware is built primarily through simulation software running on Hack, a simplified
+[hardware description language](https://en.wikipedia.org/wiki/Hardware_description_language)
+similar to Verilog and VHDL.